-Academic skills and studying with confidence: We'll help you develop core academic skills such as using electronic resources, planning and note-taking, communication skills related to essay and report writing and delivering presentations.
+Core modules (students are required to take): Academic Skills and Studying with Confidence We'll help you develop core academic skills such as using electronic resources, planning and note-taking, communication skills related to essay and report writing and delivering presentations.
 You'll learn how to manage your time, how to prioritise and how to manage stress, and you’ll become more confident in engaging with collaborative learning, debates, discussions and critical reflection.
-Project: You’ll study an area of interest related to your chosen degree.
+Project You’ll study an area of interest related to your chosen degree.
 You’ll work individually on your project, whether that's a written report, a presentation and oral examination, a film or a series of blog posts.
 You’ll undertake problem-solving learning, and formative feedback and support will be provided throughout, helping develop your self-confidence.
-Foundations in Psychology: With this module, you’ll be introduced to the main perspectives, investigation methods, key studies and controversies in key areas of psychology.
+Foundations in Psychology With this module you’ll be introduced to the main perspectives, investigation methods, key studies and controversies in key areas of psychology.
 You will explore the history of psychology and its themes such as cognitive behaviour, sociology, biology and developmental theories.
 You will learn via a blend of lectures, discussions and group workshops and develop familiarity with key concepts through individual research.
-Foundations in Sociology and Criminology: This module focuses on social inequalities and patterns of crime, exploring concepts including socialisation, norms and values, social control, crime, victimisation and retribution.
+Students are also required to choose one option module from: Researching and Applying Psychology This module will provide you with a foundation in quantitative and qualitative approaches to research in psychology, focusing on research terminology and design, data collection, data handling and analysis.
+You’ll also learn about the application of psychology in a professional context, considering research, ethics and professional issues in each of the British Psychological Society (BPS) professional areas.
+You will be taught through a blended approach to learning, including lectures, discussions and group work.
+Foundations in Sociology and Criminology This module focuses on social inequalities and patterns of crime, exploring concepts including socialisation, norms and values, social control, crime, victimisation and retribution.
 You will examine crime statistics, social trends and theories and review policies on social problems and criminality.
 We'll encourage you to apply sociological concepts to familiar social issues, and you'll work in groups to understand trends and academic theories, as well as taking part in debates, discussions and critical reflection.
 For module information on the related three-year honours degree, please visit our website.

 How to apply